choria-io/website/blog/content/post/2018/12/31/lifecycle.md

 ## Consuming events

-Again I'll show the Go SDK way to produce these however realise that the Choria Broker speaks the NATS protocol and so any NATS client can connect, subscribe and consume these events.
+Again I'll show the Go SDK way to consume these however realise that the Choria Broker speaks the NATS protocol and so any NATS client can connect, subscribe and consume these events.
 Previously we detailed the generated topics that these are published to.

 First for completeness I'll show how to set up a basic Choria framework and hook into the events, here it will use the normal Choria client configs to find middleware, certificates and more.